Choosing Safe Baby Products: Infant Seats & Child Safety Seats

-- The base (bottom of the infant seat) should be wider than the seat, and locking mechanisms should be secure.
-Push down on the unit to make sure it is sturdy.
+- The base (bottom of the infant seat) should be wider than the seat, and the locking mechanisms should be secure.
+Push down on the seat to make sure it is sturdy.

 - The base should have nonskid surfacing to prevent the seat from moving on a smooth surface.

 - The safety belt should be secure and the fabric should be washable.

 - If wire supporting devices snap on the back of the seat, make sure they are secure so that they do not pop out and cause the seat to collapse.

-- Never place your baby in an infant seat on a table, counter, or other elevated surface from which your child could fall, or on the washing machine or any other vibrating surface (the vibrations could cause the seat to move and fall).
+- Never place your baby in an infant seat on a table, counter, or other raised surface — your child could fall.
+Don't put it on the washing machine or any other vibrating surface because the vibrations could cause the seat to move and fall.

 - Use the safety belt every time you place your baby in the seat.